-Our extensive experiments on multiple models and tasks show that \methodname{} effectively shares information across multiple generations for the same input.
-For example, our method improves the relative benefit of RLVR on DeepSeek-R1-Distill-Qwen-7B by 50\% averaged over 7 tasks, compared to the next best method.
-With the same model, \methodname{} also increases the rate at which all responses to a single competition math problem are correct from 15.3\% to 18.1\%.

-\paragraph{Paper Organization.} In the next section (Section~\ref{sec:background}), we cover relevant background on test-time scaling with an emphasis on parallel scaling.
+\paragraph{Paper Organization.} In Section~\ref{sec:background}, we cover relevant background on test-time scaling with an emphasis on parallel scaling.
 Then, we introduce \methodname{} in Section~\ref{sec:method}, detailing the algorithm, the training pipeline, and its implications.
-We demonstrate \methodname{}'s efficacy on a variety of math reasoning datasets, evaluated both on sample-wise accuracy and on global response set quality in Section~\ref{sec:experiments}.
-We go further and provide a thorough investigation of our method including varying the generation width, sequence length extrapolation, and learned features in Section~\ref{sec:ablations}.
+We demonstrate \methodname{}'s efficacy on a variety of reasoning datasets, evaluated both on sample-wise accuracy and on global response set quality in Section~\ref{sec:experiments}.
+We go further and provide a thorough investigation of our method including varying the generation width, sequence length extrapolation, learned features, and output analysis in Section~\ref{sec:ablations}.